npm/metavuln-calculator/README.md

 ## API

-### Return Value
+### Class: Vuln

-Both methods return a Promise that resolves to an object of the following
+The `Calculator.calculate` method returns a Promise that resolves to a `Vuln` object, filled in from the cache and updated if necessary with the available advisory data.
-shape:

-- `id` The unique cache key for this vuln or metavuln
+Do not instantiate `Vuln` objects directly.
+Use the `calculate()` method to get one with appropriate data filled in.

+Do not mutate `Vuln` objects.
+Use the supplied methods only.

+#### Fields

 - `name` The name of the package that this vulnerability is about
+- `id` The unique cache key for this vuln or metavuln.
+(See **Cache Keys** below.)
+- `dependency` For metavulns, the dependency that causes this package to be have a vulnerability.
+For advisories, the same as `name`.
+- `type` Either `'advisory'` or `'metavuln'`, depending on the type of vulnerability that this object represents.
 - `url` The url for the advisory (`null` for metavulns)
 - `title` The text title of the advisory or metavuln
 - `severity` The severity level info/low/medium/high/critical